Battle of Candlestick: Incident

 The game featured a pitching matchup between two aces and future Hall of Famers: Marichal for the Giants and Sandy Koufax for the Dodgers, both favorites to win the Cy Young Award that season.
 It drew a sold-out crowd at San Francisco's Candlestick Park.

 Los Angeles shortstop Maury Wills led off the game with a bunt single off Marichal, and eventually scored a run when Ron Fairly hit a double.
 Marichal, a fierce competitor, viewed the bunt as a cheap way to get on base and took umbrage with Wills.
 When Wills came to bat in the second inning, Marichal threw a brushback pitch at him, sending him sprawling to the ground.
 Willie Mays then led off the bottom of the second inning for the Giants, and Koufax threw a pitch over Mays' head as a token form of retaliation.
 In the top of the third inning with two outs, Marichal threw a fastball that came close to hitting Fairly, prompting him to dive to the ground.
 Marichal's act angered the Dodgers sitting in the dugout, and home plate umpire Shag Crawford warned both teams that any further retaliation would not be tolerated.

+In the Dodgers dugout, despite the bench warnings, Koufax asked Roseboro, "Who do you want me to get?"
+Not wanting Koufax ejected in the middle of a crucial game, Roseboro replied, "I'll handle it."
 Marichal himself came up to bat in the third inning, expecting Koufax to retaliate further against him.
 Instead, he was startled when Roseboro's return throw to Koufax after the second pitch either brushed his ear or came close enough for him to feel the breeze off the ball.
 When Marichal confronted Roseboro about the proximity of his throw, Roseboro came out of his crouch with his fists clenched.
 Marichal afterwards stated that he thought Roseboro was about to attack him and raised his bat, striking Roseboro at least twice over the head with it, opening a two-inch gash that sent blood flowing down the catcher's face and required fourteen stitches.

 Koufax raced in from the mound attempting to separate the two and was joined by the umpires, players, and coaches from both teams.
 A fourteen-minute brawl ensued on the field before Koufax, Mays, and other peacemakers restored order.
 Marichal was ejected from the game and Roseboro was taken to the clubhouse for medical treatment.

 After play resumed, a shaken-up Koufax walked two batters before giving up a three-run home run to Mays.
 The remainder of the game went without further incident, with the Dodgers eventually losing 4–3.